Thursday, May 21, 2026

-Pathways is a nurse-led virtual clinic including assessments, interventions and nurse education, within a formal consultation.
+Pathways is a nurse-led virtual clinic implemented within a formal protocol-based consultation.

 Pathways enables better primary care and community-based management, access to services and supports the uptake of existing services and health initiatives – even in the most challenging settings.